Conserve One Conserve All

 4. Innovation: How are you innovating or using unique approaches to solve the problem?

 Our farmers participated in a research conducted on behalf of African Cashew Initiative by Aidoo et al. The farmers confirm the increase in cashew yields as they integrated beekeeping in their cashew farming.
-We train the farmers to construct basic top bar bee hives using locally available materials for the construction of the hives.
+We train the farmers to construct basic top bar bee hives using locally available materials.
 Sometimes we use mud or clay with raffia or bamboo.
 Farmers are now seeing many insects, rodents, and birds on their farmers that previously they were not seeing.
-Helping the farmers market their bee products and training them to add value to the bee products to produce cosmetics, beverages, and others is appealing to other farmers.
+We improve the agricultural systems.
+Preserve water sheds, avoid harmful chemicals.
+Helping the farmers market their bee products and training them to add value to the bee products to produce cosmetics appeals to the farmers.
 Other organizations do not have this holistic approach.

 5. Collaboration: How does your initiative seek to bring key players together to preserve biodiversity?

 We partenered Aidoo et al. to research into the role of pollinators in cashew yield conducted on behalf of African Cashew Initiative.
 We are partnering BeesAbroad of the United Kingdom to train our farmers in beekeeping and support with beekeeping equipment.
 We have received training from PUM Senior Experts of the Netherlands in beekeeping.
 We collaborate with the Ministry of Food and Agriculture in the training of our farmers.
 We involve the Municipal Assembly in our activities.
 We engage the Ministry of Environment, Science, and Technology.
-We always engage the local authorities including chiefs and opinion leaders in our activities.
+We always engage the local authorities including chiefs and opinion leaders .
+We received funding from the Skills Development Fund and the Business Sector Advocacy Fund to train our farmers.
+W e successfully carried out an advocacy on Enforcing Environmental Bye Laws on Bush Fires to preserve biodiversity.
+This has led to significant reduction in bush fires in the Nkoranza South municipality.I lost my 10-acre mango farm due to bush fires.

 6. Impact: how has your project made a difference so far — in terms of both business outputs and social impact?
 How do you plan on measuring progress?